Evan King

 Evan King (born March 25, 1992) is an American professional tennis player who specializes in doubles.

-He has a career-high ATP doubles ranking of world No. 16 achieved on 3 November 2025 and a singles ranking of No. 185 achieved on 23 April 2018.
-His best achievements are reaching the semifinals of the 2025 French Open with Christian Harrison and the mixed doubles final, partnering with Taylor Townsend.
+He has a career-high ATP doubles ranking of world No. 14 achieved on 2 February 2026 and a singles ranking of No. 185 achieved on 23 April 2018.
+His best achievements are at the French Open, reaching the semifinals in 2025 with Christian Harrison and two consecutive mixed doubles finals in 2025 and 2026, partnering with Taylor Townsend and Gabriela Dabrowski, respectively.
 He has won three ATP Tour doubles titles with Harrison.
 He also won 24 doubles titles on the ATP Challenger Tour.

 Early life

 Evan King was born in Chicago on March 25, 1992.
 He is the son of Evelyn Maxwell and Van King.
+He is African American.
 He attended Walter Payton College Prep for two years and played tennis.
 In 2006, he won five Boys' 16-and-under singles titles, including the USTA National Open and USTA National Winter Championships.
 In 2007, he was the Illinois State champion in singles.
 In 2008, he moved to Boca Raton, Florida, to attend the USTA Training Academy, and enrolled in online classes at Laurel Springs School.
 While in high school, King was featured on the covers of USTA Magazine (April 2008) and RISE Magazine (June 2008), as well as being ranked No. 1 in the USTA 18-and-under category, No. 1 in the TennisRPI list, and the nation’s No. 2 prospect by Tennisrecruiting.net.